CampusAI/CampusAI.github.io/_rl/lecture_8/lecture8.md

 both the selected action (in the $$\arg\max$$ ) and the value of that action are taken from the same network $$Q_{\phi'}$$: the **same noise** affects both.

+{% include end-row.html %}
+{% include start-row.html %}

-In order to **decorrelate** this error, we will use two networks, one for chosing the action, and the other to compute its value.
+In order to **decorrelate** this error, we will use two networks, one for choosing the action, and the other to compute its value.
 Luckily, we already have two networks, the **learning** and the **target** network.
 In **Double Q Learning**, we compute the targets of Eq. \ref{eq:targets}
 as

 \begin{equation}
 y = r + \gamma Q_{\phi'}(s', \arg\max_{a'}Q_{\phi}(s', a'))
 \end{equation}

+{% include annotation.html %}
 Note how the action is chosen according to an $$\arg\max$$ over $$Q_{\phi}$$, while its value is computed with $$Q_{\phi'}$$.

+{% include end-row.html %}
+{% include start-row.html %}

 ## Multi Step Returns
 The targets computed by Eq. \ref{eq:targets} are composed of a single reward term and a